ImplFerris/esp32-book/src/ratatui/hello-rust/mousefood.md

 # Hello, Rat

 In this chapter, we'll write a simple program to get started with Ratatui.
-We won't do anything fancy here, just the basics to see how it works.
+We will only show the basics here to see how it works.

 ## Prerequisites

 - You'll need a TFT Display for this chapter.
-If you haven't completed the [TFT Display chapter](./tft-display/index.md), I recommend finishing that first and then coming back here.
+If you haven't completed the [TFT Display chapter](../../tft-display/index.md), I recommend finishing that first and then coming back here.
 Since the circuit connections between the TFT Display and ESP32 are already explained there, we won't repeat those instructions here.​

 - Ratatui has a nice [tutorial to get started](https://ratatui.rs/tutorials/hello-ratatui/) for building TUI apps.
 If you already know Ratatui, this exercise is pretty simple - just gluing things together.
 If you're new, check out the official Ratatui tutorials later to get familiar with the basics and build better UIs.